HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 *Highlight other possible approaches to delivering the value proposed in this RFC.
 What other designs were explored?
 What were their advantages?
 What was the rationale for rejecting alternatives?*

 Status quo: No one *really* knows what a bundle is or there are many different ideas about what a bundle is.
+Chaos ensues.